RaduADumitru/codex/README.md

 * `codex/import/version`: GET - returns ArangoDB database version

 ## Import configuration through schema files
-The structure of the database during both of the import stages is defined by the schema files [import-schema.json](codex/src/main/resources/import-schema.json) and [final-schema.json](codex/src/main/resources/final-schema.json), which describe the collections (SQL tables) and attributes (SQL columns) to be imported, along with validation rules for each, to ensure integrity of data.
+The structure of the database during each of the import stages is defined by the schema files [import-schema.json](codex/src/main/resources/import-schema.json) and [final-schema.json](codex/src/main/resources/final-schema.json) respectively, which describe the collections (SQL tables) and attributes (SQL columns) to be imported, along with validation rules for each, to ensure integrity of data.

 As of now, the second phase is centered around data of lexemes (essentially words, with homonyms having separate lexemes each).
 The [Lexeme](https://github.com/dexonline/dexonline/wiki/Database-schema%3A-the-Lexeme-table) collection will be updated so that a lexeme's meanings, usage examples and etymologies will be inserted inside the lexeme document instead of being stored in other collections, so that they can be accesed using lookups instead of graph traversals.
 Additionally, the edge collection [Relation](https://github.com/dexonline/dexonline/wiki/Database-schema%3A-the-Relation-table) will be changed to describe relations between two Lexemes, such as synonyms and antonyms.
 In doing so, lexemes with a given relation can be accesed with a simple graph traversal of distance 1, instead of traversing multiple unrelated collections, or complicated joins in SQL.